filecash/filecash-docs/docs/mine/hardware-requirements.md

 The above requirements will not increase in the presumable future, and money spent on hardware should provide users with many years of reliable service, paying for themselves several times over.

-Filecoin allows to launch a small cloud storage business for a few thousand dollars directly from home, where it would cost millions in infrastructure and logistics to get off the ground in the current data hosting model.
+Filecash allows to launch a small cloud storage business for a few thousand dollars directly from home, where it would cost millions in infrastructure and logistics to get off the ground in the current data hosting model.